material-components/material-components-web/packages/mdc-list/README.md

 As the user navigates through the list, any `button` or `a` elements within the list will receive `tabindex="-1"` when the list item is not focused.
 When the list item receives focus, the child `button` and `a` elements will receive `tabIndex="0"`.
-This allows for the user to tab through list items elements and then tab to the first element after the list.
+This allows for the user to tab through list item elements and then tab to the first element after the list.
 The `Arrow`, `Home`, and `End` keys should be used for navigating internal list elements.
 If `singleSelection=true`, the list will allow the user to use the `Space` or `Enter` keys to select or deselect a list item.
 The MDCList will perform the following actions for each key press